 Anti-idling technology reduces the time the main engine is running when the vehicle is not moving.
 It also keeps the operation running (e.g., heat, air conditioning, and/or electricity) in the vehicle or equipment without running the engine while the vehicle is parked.All of our new ambulances will come with anti-idling technology already installed.
 We are also exploring retrofitting police cars as a pilot of this technology.

-We have purchased soy tires for 169 Police vehicles at Fleet.
+We have put 828 soy tires in vehicles across our Fleet.
 The response has been overwhelmingly positive.
 We’ve heard that they have better traction than traditional tires.
 This is great news as we are not sacrificing reliability for environmental sustainability.

 Soy tires are created by substituting part of the petroleum oil that is used to make the tire with soybean oil.
 By switching to soy tires, we are breaking away from the dependency to petroleum and towards a greener future, while also supporting the agricultural economy of soybean growing Midwestern states such as Wisconsin.

 Sustainable New Fleet Facility